eribeiroClassroom/syscalls-code-reading-questions/README.md

 The ./config script will create a new configuration directory.
 You should now see an ASST1 directory in the kern/compile/ directory.

 2. Clone the assignment repository.
 3. Write your answers into the file OS161_CodeReading01.md.
+Illustrate your answers with relevant code extracts from OS/161 and with screenshots of the kernel running or debuging sessions.
 4. Commit and push the changes into the assignment's GitHub repository.
+Remember that all new files must be added prior to committing.
+Also, all images referred by the markdown must also be uploaded to the repository.